 The VA expanded its prosthetics research and, through the VA’s Prosthetics and Sensory Aids Service, funded the Northwestern University Prosthetics Research Laboratory (NUPRL) in Chicago.

 Clinton Compere, MD (Chairman, NU Department of Orthopedic Surgery) invited Canadian engineer Colin McLaurin, ScD, and Canadian prosthetist Fred Hampton, CP, to guide the development of NUPRL and the NUPRL prosthetics research program.
-(Journal of Rehabilitation Research and Development, 39(6):2002, Supplement, p4, "Development of rehabilitation engineering over the years: As I see it"; and Capabilities April 1997:6.)
+(Journal of Rehabilitation Research and Development, 39(6):2002, Supplement, p4, "Development of rehabilitation engineering over the years: As I see it"; and Capabilities, 6(2), April 1997.)

 Working with Clinton Compere, MD, Hildegarde Myers, RN, RPT, Robert Thompson, MD, and Colin McLaurin, ScD, established the Northwestern University Prosthetics-Orthotics Center (NUPOC).
-NUPOC was the third prosthetics education program to be established in the USA (See Capabilities 1997:4.)
+NUPOC was the third prosthetics education program to be established in the USA (See Capabilities, 6(3), July 1997.)
 VA-funded prosthetics education programs were established on each coast at the University of California (Los Angeles) in 1952 (now defunct) and New York University in 1956 (now defunct).

 The Vocational Rehabilitation Administration (VRA) funded NUPOC to serve the Midwest.
-(See Capabilities, July 1997:5).
 Since 1958, NUPOC has been a national leader in educating Prosthetics and Orthotics (P&O) practitioners.
 From 2010 NUPOC education and research have operated as a single entity.

 Clinton Compere, MD, invited Jack Armold, PhD, to become Director of NUPOC.
 Dr. Armold served as Director of the NUPOC education program from 1962 until 1968.